 Vazhakoombu – Cherupayar Thoran (Banana flower and lentils)

 We have a lot of Banana trees all around our home in Champakulam, and every time I go there I will be searching for “Pesticide free Banana flowers”.
-The news about large volume of pesticides has not reduced my love for Banana flowers.
-If I cannot have home grown ones, I buy from Vegetable shop and put them in salt water for sometime, changing water in between.
+The news about large volume of pesticides has not reduced my love for Vazhakoombu cherupayar thoran.
+If I cannot have home grown ones, I buy Vazhachund from Vegetable shop and put them in salt water for sometime, changing water in between.
 Hope you will try this healthy Traditional Kerala dish, Vazhakoombu Cherupayar Thoran!
 Enjoy!

 |Vazha koombu/ Chundu/ flower||: 1 no|